derekstavis/term-paper/README.md

 ## A graphical user interface redesign for Transmission torrent client based on GTK HIG 3.14

 This article, written in LaTeX, is my (@derekstavis) college term paper.
-It tries to base scientifically the UI redesign work done by me for this awesome torrent client.
+It tries to academically base the UI redesign work done by me for this awesome torrent client.
 The source code is at github.com/derekstavis/transmission.

 ![Transmission's GTK 3.14 HIG redesign](/image/transmission-gtk.png?raw=true)